Customer-owned control for agent tool calls

 Authorization is not identity

-Knowing who the agent is doesn't tell you what it should be allowed to do.
+Knowing who the agent is does not decide what it may do.
 Identity is a prerequisite.
-Authorization at the tool-call boundary is the actual enforcement.
+The tool-call boundary is where enforcement happens.

 Deterministic enforcement, adaptive judgment